 CDNIS has a lower and upper school, each with its own principal.
-The Lower School comprises all students from Pre Reception through to Grade 6, and included in the regular PYP curriculum are specialist classes in Mandarin, Music, PE and Library.
+The Lower School comprises all students from Pre-Reception through to Grade 6, and included in the regular PYP curriculum are specialist classes in Mandarin, Music, PE, and Library.
 The Upper School comprises all students from Grade 7 to Grade 12, and take students through the MYP and the IBDP.
-As part of the MYP, students take the core subjects and specialist classes in French, Mandarin, music, drama, visual arts and health and PE.
+As part of the MYP, students take the core subjects and specialist classes in French, Mandarin, music, drama, visual arts, and health and PE.

 What really sets CDNIS apart from other schools is its dual-diploma programme, which sees Grade 12 students graduate with the IB diploma and the OSSD.
-Unlike some schools in Hong Kong that select only a handful of students to take the IBDP, all students at CDNIS are enrolled in this challenging programme.
+Unlike some schools in Hong Kong, which select only a handful of students to take the IBDP, all students at CDNIS are enrolled in this challenging programme.
 For the OSSD, students take courses from Grade 9 in the core subjects, French (or another language), Canadian history, Canadian geography, the arts, health and PE, and career studies.

 Head of school David Baird promotes the dual-diploma on the school’s website, saying:

 “Students in Grades 9 to 12 earn credits towards the OSSD, while in Grade 12, concurrently completing all credits for the IBDP.
 Graduating with two distinct diplomas sets our students apart from other candidates, particularly when applying to their first-choice universities around the world.”